F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Proposed approach

 \textbf{Generation of sampling regions (SRs)}.
 In order to guide the fine-tuning of the decoder, we employ local information at pixel level as a supervisory signal.
-WSOL task aims to produce a bounding box with foreground inside and the leftover is considered background.
-Similarly, to decide a pixel state (foreground or background), we rely on the activate magnitude in ${\bm{C}}$.
-Because such activations hint the presence or absence of an object, we can fairly assume that pixels with high activations as more likely to be foreground, while lower activations are background~\cite{durand2017wildcat}.
-We note ${\mathbb{C}^+, \mathbb{C}^-}$ as foreground and background regions, respectively.
-We estimate both regions as follows,
+A WSOL task aims at producing a bounding box, with the foreground inside and the remaining region considered as background.
+Similarly, we rely on the activation magnitude in ${\bm{C}}$ to decide a pixel state (\ie foreground or background).
+Since such activations hint the presence or absence of an object, we can assume that pixels with high activations are more likely to be foreground, while lower activations are background~\cite{durand2017wildcat}.
+We denote ${\mathbb{C}^+}$ and ${\mathbb{C}^-}$ as foreground and background regions, respectively, estimated as follows,

-where ${TOP^+(\bm{C})}$ is the set of top\footnote{In this context, the top $n$ elements of a list ordered from value $a$ toward $b$ are the initial $n$ elements of the list.} pixels in ${\bm{C}}$, which is ordered from high to low activation, and ${TOP^-(\bm{C})}$ is the set of top pixels in ${\bm{C}}$ which is ordered from low to high activation.
-Without adding additional hyper-parameters, ${TOP^+(\bm{C})}$ takes all pixels in ${\bm{C}}$ with activation above Otsu~\cite{otsuthresh} threshold obtained over ${\bm{C}}$. ${TOP^-(\bm{C})}$ sorts activations in ${\bm{C}}$ from low to high and takes the ${n^-\%}$ of top pixels.
-Pixels in ${\mathbb{C}^+}$ are assigned hard pseudo-label ${\{1\}}$ for foreground and pixels in ${\mathbb{C}^-}$ are assigned ${0}$ for background.
+where ${\psi^+(\bm{C})}$ is the set of top\footnote{In this context, the top $n$ elements of a list ordered from value $a$ toward $b$ are the initial $n$ elements of the list.} pixels in ${\bm{C}}$, which is ordered from high to low activation.
+Without adding additional hyper-parameters, ${\psi^+(\bm{C})}$ takes all pixels in ${\bm{C}}$ with activation magnitude above Otsu~\cite{otsuthresh} threshold obtained over ${\bm{C}}$. ${\psi^-(\bm{C}, n^-)}$ is the set of top ${n^-\%}$ pixels in ${\bm{C}}$, which is ordered from low to high activation. ${\psi^-(\bm{C}, n^-)}$ sorts activation magnitudes in ${\bm{C}}$ from low to high and takes the ${n^-\%}$ of top pixels.
+We denote by ${n^-\%}$ the portion of pixels that we are allowed to consider as background.
+Pixels in ${\mathbb{C}^+}$ are assigned pseudo-label ${1}$ for foreground and pixels in ${\mathbb{C}^-}$ are assigned $0$ for background.